How to Upload a Base64 String as a File to the Fastio API

 Do AI agents natively support base64 string outputs?

 Many AI agents and LLMs operate in text-based environments and can generate Base64 strings in memory.
-Using Fast.io's multiple MCP tools, agents can directly pass these strings into the workspace without needing access to a local file system.
+They can pass that string to the Fastio MCP upload tool as content_base64 without writing a local file.

 Related Resources